d-k-ivanov/d-k-ivanov.github.io/_posts/2018-06-20-Docker-CMD-vs-ENTRYPOINT.md

 CMD will be overridden when running the container with alternative arguments.
 <br>

-## The tables below show what command is executed for different ENTRYPOINT / CMD combinations
+## The tables below show which command executed for different ENTRYPOINT / CMD combinations

 ```txt
 -- No ENTRYPOINT